alma-pad/produce/README.md

-Ever wonder what fruits and vegetables are in season?
-Look no further!
+Ever wonder what fruits and vegetables are in season in Calfornia? v2 is made with HTML, CSS, and basic JS